Ford Mustang (1999-2004) Service Manual: Vehicle Certification (VC) Label Locator

 Other materials:

-Removal 1.
+Removal and Installation 1.
 Disconnect the battery ground cable.
 For additional information, refer to Section.
-2. NOTE: Discard the idle air control (IAC) valve gasket.
-Remove the IAC valve.
-Disconnect the connector.
-Disconnect the hose.
-Remove the bolts, ...
+2. Remove the bolts and position aside the power steering pump reservoir.
+3. Remove the camshaft position (CMP) sensor.
+Disconnect ...